back Back to all guides

 Water and Soft Drinks

 You can carry limited quantities of non-alcoholic beverages like water, protein drinks, energy drinks, non-alcoholic beer, and canned/boxed soft drinks in your carry-on.
-Unlike the wine allowance this is per person.
-Restrictions include:
+Keep in mind that filtered water is available around the ship and delivered daily to your cabin in large carafes, Virgin Voyages recommends bringing re-usable water bottles.

 • Container Type: No glass or plastic bottles.